AraujoH/myblog/content/about/_index.md

 cascade:
   headless: true
 description: |
-  Civil and Environmental Engineering student studying how electricity market design and energy policy can aid the transition to a low-carbon economy
+  A website template for Hugo developed by RStudio & Formspree and available for free.
 show_header: true
-sidebar_left: true
+sidebar_left: false
 title: About
 ---